1 Day LIVE Online Training

 In This Training, You Will Learn How To:

-✔ Identify Dieting OCD patterns in real client presentations
+• Identify Dieting OCD patterns in client presentations

-✔ Apply Exposure and Response Prevention (ERP) to food and body-related fears
+• Apply Exposure and Response Prevention (ERP) to reduce compulsive food and body behaviors

-✔ Address the impact of diet culture on client beliefs and behaviors
+• Address the impact of diet culture on beliefs and behaviors

 ________________________________